Kai Seki Magoroku Sashimi Knife 27cm

 This knife is a single-edged blade which is particularly useful for slicing fish and thin cuts of meat.
 The shape of the blade is different to most of the Kai and Kai Shun knives available.
 It has a slightly concave edge on one side and exceptionally sharp edge on the other.
 This makes the Seki Magoroku Sashimi knife excellent for thin slicing as food slips from the knife with ease.

-This knife comes in a beautifully presented gift box.
+This knife comes presented in a gift box.

 - Cutting Edge: Sharpened to 16°, single-edge blade

 - Steel: Japanese SUS420J2 blade steel

 One aspect of caring for your knives is maintaining the edge and, when needed, sharpening the blade.
 However, it is also important to be aware of how you are using your knives on a daily basis.

 The cutting surface you are using will directly affect the blades edge.
 A good cutting board will help retain a sharp edge for substantially longer.
 Wood, wood composite and polyethylene boards are all excellent choices.
 Tile, ceramic, marble, granite, or any kind of glass cutting boards are poor choices and are very hard on your knives.

 As with any lifetime investment, it is important to take the best care possible in order to prolong the life of your knife.
 Shun recommends that you protect your investment by hand-washing your blades with gentle dish soap.
 Do not use soaps with citrus extracts; they can promote rust.
 Rinse and towel dry immediately.
 Let the knives air dry for a few minutes before returning them to storage.